Common to Whom? Regional Cultural Commonsense and LLM Bias in India: INDian Cultural commonsense Inventory with Cross-regional Answers (INDICA)

 \subsubsection{Intra-Region Agreement}

 For each question within a region, we require that at least 4 of 5 participants provide semantically equivalent answers.
 GPT-4o served as initial classifier, then two authors manually verified all cases using a custom annotation tool\footnote{Our annotation tool is available for preview \href{https://cultural-dataset-annotation-toolgit-9cq544e6mdi3tx2jbxltzq.streamlit.app/}{here}.
-It displays pre-computed classifications for human review.} displaying each question, GPT-4o's assessment, and all responses.
-We review all questions, verifying semantic equivalence and establishing gold answers.
+It displays pre-computed classifications for human review.}.
+The annotation task was a meta-annotation: reviewing whether 4+ participants provided semantically equivalent answers, rather than making subjective cultural judgments.
 Inter-annotator agreement was perfect (Fleiss' $\kappa = 1.0$) between two independent annotators, indicating clear consensus on agreement criteria.\footnote{ $\kappa$ measures human-human agreement, not with GPT-4o.
 Humans overrode GPT-4o in 7.6\% of intra-regional, 28.9\% of inter-regional, and 24.5\% of universal cases (Appendix \ref{app:agreement_validation}).} Prompting details appear in Appendix \ref{app:intra_region_agreement}.

 Questions with 4+ agreeing participants received gold answers; others were marked ``N/A'' for that region.
 Of the 611 original questions, 515 (84.3\%) achieved agreement in at least one region and were retained in the final dataset, yielding 1,630 question-answer pairs across all five regions.